 How to make a frozen dinner

-- Cook your meat or protein dish all at once and portion it into containers.
+- Cook your meat or vegetarian entree all at once and portion it into containers.

-- Frozen shrimp and fish from Whole Foods or Trader Joe’s can save you time and money compared to buying the same meats fresh and freezing them.
+- Pre-cooked frozen shrimp, chicken, or other meats can save you time and money compared to buying the same meats fresh and freezing them.
 Look at the packaging to see the ingredients – if it’s just the meat plus perhaps a reasonable amount of salt or seasonings, it’ll be a healthy choice as well as a savings.